Codeinwp/nivo-slider-lite/readme.txt

 == Description ==

-The Nivo Slider is the worlds most popular image slider plugin, downloaded over **3,000,000** since it's inception.
+The Nivo Slider is the worlds most popular image slider plugin, downloaded over **3,000,000** times since it's inception.
 This is the "Lite" version of the official [Nivo Slider WordPress plugin](https://dev7studios.com/products/nivo-slider-wordpress-plugin/?utm_source=wordpress.org&utm_medium=web&utm_content=description_link&utm_campaign=nivoslider_lite_plugin) which comes with email support and more features.